60fps on Real Devices with Real Data

-Performance is the constraint that shapes every Three.js architecture decision.
+Three.js performance optimisation is the constraint that shapes every architecture decision.
 The target is 60fps (16.67ms per frame) on the lowest-spec device you support.
-Miss that target and users experience lag between input and response.
+Miss it and users feel the lag between input and response.
 The visualisation stops feeling interactive and starts feeling broken.

 Three.js performance problems fall into three categories: too many draw calls (GPU-bound), too much JavaScript per frame (CPU-bound), and too much memory (leak-bound).
-Each has different symptoms, different profiling methods, and different fixes.
+Each has its own symptoms, its own profiling method, and its own fix.
+Get the diagnosis right and the fix is usually quick; guess at it and you optimise the wrong thing for a week.

 Frame Budgets